 All JTreks trips are fully Torah observant (see our founder Ari Gunzburg davening by the James river).
-Trips for men are all male, including all guides.
+Trips for men are all male, generally including guides (overnight trips are all male guides).
 Trips for women are all female, including all guides.
 Additionally, all foreseeable potential halachic sheilos, as well as halachic procedures, are discussed in detail before the trip with the Rov HaMachshir.
 Our Rov HaMachshir is a leading Rabbi in the Cleveland, Ohio frum community.

 All food, pots and pans are 100% kosher.
 We purchase foods and at times prepare them before the trip following all kosher dietary laws, using mainstream hechsherim.
 Please let us know of your food chumras; we will do everything we can to accommodate your needs.
 If food preparation is communal, all food on the trip will adhere to the strictest chumras present on the trip.